hellerbarde/stapler/README.md

     # combine a pdf with odd pages and a pdf with even pages into output.pdf
     stapler zip odd.pdf even.pdf output.pdf

-    # combine a.pdf b.pdf and c.pdf, but use only some pages of c.pdf
+    # combine a.pdf b.pdf and c.pdf, but use only some pages of c.pdf and
+    #  rotate b.pdf right (90° clockwise)
-    stapler zip a.pdf b.pdf c.pdf 1-3 output.pdf
+    stapler zip a.pdf b.pdf 1-endR c.pdf 1-3L output.pdf

 If one of the ranges is shorter than the others, stapler will continue to merge the remaining pages.